microsoft/dstoolkit-route-optimization/README.md

 3. **Solve Individual Partition**: This step is achieived by ParallelRunStep in Azure ML.
 The ParallelRunStep will make sure packages from the same partition will be assigned to the same process.
 Within each partition, we will input the corresponding packages to our optimization program, which models the problem using our desired optimization solver (it is OR-Tools in our case).
 The optimiztion program will solve the probelm and output the result to the next step.
 4. **Merge Result**: Once all the smaller problems are solved, we can merge them with the partial result produced in step 1 as the final result.
 There is still chance that we can further optimize the result using some simple heuristic in this final step.
 For example, within each partition, some pacakges may be assigned to a smallest truck since there are no other packages can be delivered together with them.
 However, when considering packages from other partitions in the merge step, we may have chance to further combine those into a bigger truck if they all share the same destination.

-The whole Azure ML pipeline will be published as a REST API such that it can be called by specifying different input and parameters.
+The whole Azure ML pipeline will be published as a REST API such that it can be resued by specifying different input and parameters.

 ## Getting Started